wpeventmanager/wp-event-manager/readme.txt

 = [3.1.36] 30-06-2023 =

-Fixed : Revert Back When Filtering Using Search_datetimes.
-Fixed : Recenet Events Widget Section - Past Events Removed From It Fixed : Event Status Is Display Active After Manually Set Event Exipred Date.
 Fixed : Validate Number Field For Decimal Value.
 Fixed : Calendar Design Issue With Core Plugin.
 Added : Email Field Type Added In The Field Editor.
-Added : Added Setting For Email Header In The General Tab.

 = [3.1.35] 23-06-2023 =

-Fixed : Repetition Of Event Titles In The Post_meta Table Is Now Resolved.
+Fixed : Repetition Of Events Titles In The Post_meta Table Is Now Resolved.
-Fixed: The Undefined Error Messages Are Successfully Removed.
-Fixed : The Problem With The Past Event Display In The Widget Is Fixed.
+Fixed : The Problem With The Past Events Display In The Widget Is Fixed.
 Fixed : The Issue Of Improper Email In The Registration Database Is Resolved.
-Fixed : The Content Of Ticket Selection Filter Settings Is Updated.
-Fixed : The Language Translation Issue In The Core Plugin Is Resolved.
-Fixed : Added Shortcode To Display The List Of Expired Events.

 = [3.1.34] 18-05-2023 =

-Fixed - Php Fatal Error Message Issue Of The Event Manager Plugin Is Fixed.
-Fixed - Event Ticket Price Is Displayed On The Event Details Page Even After Changing The Event Ticket Type From Paid To Free.
+Fixed - Events Ticket Price Is Displayed On The Event Details Page Even After Changing The Event Ticket Type From Paid To Free.
 Fixed - Price And Ticket Icons Should Be Displayed In A Horizontal Line.
-Fixed - Event Title Is Missing In The Post Meta.
-Fixed - An Error Message Is Displayed On The Event Organizer Page.
-Fixed - The Event Details Page File Is Not Receiving The Translated Text.
-Fixed - Event Date And Time Shortcode Related Issue.
-Fixed - The Mobile View Message Is Not Displayed For An Event Organizer.
 Fixed - Event Ticket Numbering Issue While Creating Added Tickets For An Event.

 = [3.1.33] 07-11-2022 =